 Section 4.
 Camps organized in States where no Division exists shall be attached to the Commandery-in-Chief as camps at large.

 Section 5.
-The Commander-in-Chief shall have the power to revoke the Charter of any Division which may not in general orders preceding such meetconform to the Constitution and Regulations of this Order, or which becomes reduced to less than the number of camps and members required for organization thereof.
+The Commander-in-Chief shall have the power to revoke the conform to the Constitution and Regulations of this Order, or which becomes reduced to less than the number of camps and members required for organization thereof.